jonnonz1/nz-statute-book/acts/public/2021/reserve-bank-of-new-zealand-act-2021.md

 ### 125 Order providing for different economic objective or objectives
 (1) The Governor-General may, by Order in Council, on the advice of the Minister, direct the MPC to formulate, and the Bank to implement, monetary policy for 1 or more economic objectives for a period not exceeding 12 months that is specified in the order.
-(2) The economic objective or objectives may be—
-  (a) only 1 of the objectives specified in section 9(1)﻿(a) (instead of both); or (b) 1 or more new objectives in addition to or instead of either or both of the economic objectives specified in section 9(1)﻿(a).
+(2) The economic objective or objectives may be in addition to or instead of the economic objective specified in section 9(1)﻿(a).
 (3) While the Order in Council is in force,—
   (a) the MPC must formulate, and the Bank must implement, monetary policy in accordance with the economic objective or objectives specified in the Order in Council; and
-  (b) the MPC and the Bank must disregard either or both of the economic objectives specified in section 9(1)﻿(a) if so required by the Order in Council.
+  (b) the MPC and the Bank must disregard the economic objective specified in section 9(1)﻿(a) if so required by the Order in Council.
 (4) An Order in Council made under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 126 Minister must consider replacing or amending MPC remit